racenis/jam-game/readme.md

 # Dzīvības Partikula
 This game was made for the "Alternative Engine Game Jam"

-Source code for the engine is on the [github](https://github.com/racenis/tram-sdk).
+Source code for the engine is on the github, the version of the engine you need is [v0.0.2-alpha](https://github.com/racenis/tram-sdk/releases/tag/v0.0.2).

 Assets are self-made, if not [mentioned otherwise](assetsources.md).